christiancasey/zodiac-glossary/README.md

 # The Zodiac Glossary

-## Test pages
+## Work-in-Progress Webpages

-Visit the new permanent URL: [zodiac.fly.dev](https://zodiac.fly.dev) to see the latest features as they become available.
+Visit the new permanent address of the Zodiac Glossary: [zodiac.fly.dev](https://zodiac.fly.dev) to keep up with the latest features as they become available.

-An earlier work-in-progress prototype of the frontend is still viewable at its [github pages site](https://christiancasey.github.io/zodiac-routing/).
-This will be the future interface for the fully-connected project, but the data shown here are only for demonstration purposes.
+An earlier prototype of the frontend is still accessible at its [github pages site](https://christiancasey.github.io/zodiac-routing/).
+This will become the front-facing interface for the fully-connected project.
+Note that the data shown here are only for demonstration purposes.

 ## About ZODIAC